Ege-Cakar/ProofGOAT/README.md

 ## Overview of end-to-end pipeline

-The HERMES pipeline consists of the following stages:
+The ProofGOAT pipeline consists of the following stages:

 ### 1. Project natural language onto embedding space
 - Tokenize theorem and proof pair